ehlesp/smallab-k8s-pve-guide/G043 - System update 02 ~ Updating Proxmox VE.md

     $ sudo systemctl status pve-ha-crm pve-ha-lrm corosync
     ~~~

-In my case, just the `spiceproxy.service` was enabled, [done previously in purpose to avoid possible issues](#starting-the-masked-spiceproxy-service).
+In this guide's case, just the `spiceproxy.service` is enabled, [done previously in purpose to avoid possible issues](#starting-the-masked-spiceproxy-service).
 You can disable it again by masking the service with `systemctl`:

 ~~~sh
 $ sudo systemctl mask --now spiceproxy